 Management of the Equator Principles Association

 Equator Principles Financial Institutions (EPFIs) adopted the Governance Rules and established the Equator Principles Association (EPA) in July 2010.
 EPA is unincorporated international association of member EPFIs whose object is the management, administration and development of the EPs.
-Four entities are responsible for the management of the EPA: the Steering Committee (including the Chair), the Working Groups, the Secretariat, and the Trustee.
+Four entities are responsible for the management of the EPA: the Steering Committee and the Chair, the Working Groups, the Secretariat, and the Trustee.

 The role of the Chair is to chair the Steering Committee and provide coordination across the Steering Committee, the Working Groups, and EPFIs to advance the objects of the Association.
-The Standard Bank of South Africa is appointed as the current Chair of the EPA for June 2015 – present (as of July 2017).
+The Standard Bank of South Africa is appointed as the current Chair of the EPA (as of August 2018).

 The administration, management, and development of the Equator Principles and of the Association itself is delegated to and managed by the Steering Committee.
-The Steering Committee consists of 9 banks including MHBK, as of July 2017.
+The Steering Committee consists of 9 banks including Mizuho Bank, as of July 2017.